 Appearance and display

 Medals are made of metal.
 They are usually round, or cross- or star-shaped, and are attached to a ribbon.
 Medals are worn next to the left lapel, and must be displayed in the correct order.
-Since the 1990s family members can wear a deceased relative’s medals on Anzac Day or other suitable occasions, next to the right lapel.
+Since the 1990s family members have been permitted to wear a deceased relative’s medals on Anzac Day or other suitable occasions, next to the right lapel.

 From 1918 to 1974 medals could not be traded without permission from the Department of Defence.
 Since 1974 they could be freely traded.
 Collections of medals are held in the navy, army and air force museums, and in some non-military museums.